marhaem/GCM_Test/README.md

 ````bash
 git remote add origin <your-remote-repositories_url>
 ````

-you just added a remote repository to your alias 'origin' next thing to do is to verify this
+you just assigned a remote repository to your alias 'origin' next thing to do is to verify this
 ````bash
 git remote -v